inigogrch/dsci-workflow-automation/README.md

     - pROC

 # Licenses
-This project is licensed under the terms of the Creative Commons Corporation License.
+This project is licensed under the terms of the Creative Commons Legal Code.
 See the LICENSE.md file for details.

 # Contributing
 Contributions to this project are welcome.
 Please follow the CONTRIBUTING.md if you'd like to contribute.